 It’s definitely a shock to the system when we discover that everything from our lotions to our toothpaste to our deodorant is formulated with health-compromising components.

-It’s even more maddening when we have to find out the hard way by overcoming cancer or debilitating eczema or go under again and again and again for a reoccurring brain tumor – totally speaking from experience here.
+It’s even more maddening when we have to find out the hard way by overcoming cancer or debilitating eczema or watch a loved one go under again and again and again for a reoccurring brain tumor (totally speaking from experience here).

 Where To Start

 If you’re just starting to switch out your personal care items or looking to gift a loved one, I recommend starting with the items that stay on your skin the longest.
 Switching those out first will have a bigger impact than switching out products used less often.
 A few points on why this is impactful: